patelp7273/awsdemo/README.md

 # TFpipeline
-Testing of Jenkins Pipeline Integration
+Testing of Jenkins Pipeline Integration with aws demo
 # test